 As a mere idea in the minds of your customers and audiences, your brand is continuously taking shape, which means it’s constantly at risk.

 In our fast-paced world of modern marketing, branding needs to be flexible enough to evolve over time but locked in enough to establish consistent value in the minds of your audiences.
-To maintain a strong brand in this space, it needs to be managed and protected at every level of your organization—from the experts, to the practitioners, to the employees.
+To maintain a powerful brand in this space, it needs to be managed and protected at every level of your organization—from the experts, to the practitioners, to the employees.

 The brand experts on your team will vary from organization to organization, but they may include marketing leadership and even your agency of record.
 They will serve as the protectors of the brand.
 In charge of brand governance, they are those most familiar with the brand identity system, personas, and platform established as part of the branding process.
 They understand the why behind the branding and use that understanding to create and execute the brand strategy.